Anitta29/README-Generator/Readme.md

 ## Intallations

 You need to download node js first.
-Then you need to open your terminal and run an appropriate file.;
+Then you need to open your terminal and run an appropriate file;

 ---